theolange01/IRP/README.md

 ## <div align="center">Dataset</div>
 <p style="text-align: justify;">
-The custom dataset created for this project is provided in the **IRP_Dataset** ZIP file.
+The custom dataset created for this project is provided in the <strong>IRP_Dataset</strong> ZIP file.
 In order to be used, it should be first unzipped.
 The dataset folder is organised as follows:

 ```bash
 IRP_Dataset/